Caerii/TheBabelBook/README.md

 This allows you to explore infinitely nested ideas inside of the book, depending on what you find interesting.

-# Pictures Describing How it Works
+# Drawings Describing How The Interface Works
 ![IMG_6617](https://user-images.githubusercontent.com/123018982/235555336-d039d533-e777-45f3-be25-6da5e3fab2fb.jpg)
 ![IMG_6618](https://user-images.githubusercontent.com/123018982/235557075-56229e36-0eb2-4c9e-b4f2-fa5e6b24e1ff.jpg)

+# Pictures Describing How The Interface Works

+# Pictures Describing How The Queries Work